Xilinx/dfx-mgr/README.md

 Place the bitstream corresponding to that slot in the respective subfolder along with accel.json file.

-It is not mandatory to have all the partial bitstreams for each slot but DFX-MGR will fail to load an accelerator to the slot if no partial design is found.
+It is not mandatory to have all the partial bitstreams for each slot, but DFX-MGR will fail to load an accelerator to the slot if no partial design is found.

 ```
 $ls /lib/firmware/xilinx/base_design
-base_Shell.pdi base.dtbo shell.json FFT AIE_Accel
+base_Shell.pdi base.dtbo shell.json FFT

 $ls /lib/firmware/xilinx/base_design/FFT/
 FFT_slot0 FFT_slot1 FFT_slot2